drumilT/c747_assignments/A3/README.md

 + ``./plots`` contain all the necessary plots.

 ### How to run
-To run, simply use ```python3 agent.py task``` where ``task`` can be any one from 0,1,2,3,4.
+To run, simply use ```python3 agent.py task``` where ``task`` can be any one from 0,1,2,3,4,5.
-Tasks 1 to 4 will generate plots corresponding to the respective tasks whereas 0 will generate a combined plot of all 4 tasks.
+Tasks 1 to 5 will generate plots corresponding to the respective tasks ( as described in the report) whereas 0 will generate a combined plot of all 3 control algortihms on the base task.
 The plots will automatically be saved in ``./plots`` folder.